Harnessing higher-dimensional fluctuations in an information engine

 Since we do not measure the $z$-component, the zero-work condition $W_{n+1}=0$ cannot be rigorously fulfilled at each time step.
 Instead, we design a feedback rule for a pure information engine such that the average work $\left<W_{n+1}\right>$ is zero.
-This dictates a feedback rule of the form
+This dictates a feedback rule for $\lambda_{n^++1}^{(z)}$ of the form

-where the averages are taken over the steady-state distribution for the relative displacements $z_{n+1}-\lambda_{n^+}^{(z)}$.
-Since we do not know this steady-state distribution \emph{a priori}, we consider the general family of feedback rules parametrized by $\omega$,

-then compute the average $\left<z_{n+1}-\lambda_{n^+}^{(z)}\right>$ and set $\omega$ to match the feedback rule~\eqref{eq:feedback-rule-average}.
-In this context, $\omega$ constitutes the (initially unknown) average change of the $z$-component of the trap-bead displacement.
-In Appendix~\ref{app:average-z}, we derive a self-consistency equation for $\omega$, leading to an analytical expression for the output power in the limit of high sampling frequencies,
+with $\lambda_{n^++1}^{(i)}$ following Eq.~\eqref{eq:feedback-rule-components-2}.
+The averages are taken over the steady-state distribution for the relative displacements $z_{n+1}-\lambda_{n^+}^{(z)}$.
+In \cite{supp_mat}~VI, we derive an analytical expression for the output power in the limit of high sampling frequencies,

-Figure~\ref{fig:power-vel-HF-high-d}a shows that the complete and the partial information engines attain the same output power in the $\delta_{\rm g} \to \infty$ limit, consistent with our previous result that in that limit the $z$ fluctuations do not contribute to the free-energy extraction.
-For intermediate values of $\delta_{\rm g}$, Fig.~\ref{fig:power-vel-HF-high-d}a shows that measuring $z$ has some small advantage, permitting the harnessing of some $z$ fluctuations.
-But even in the simplest scenario, measuring a single transverse degree of freedom ($x$ for the $d\!=\!2$ partial information engine) entails a remarkable gain in output power compared to measuring $z$ (as in the original $d\!=\!1$ engine).
+Figure~\ref{fig:power-vel-HF-high-d}a shows that the complete and partial information engines attain the same output power for $\delta_{\rm g} \to \infty$, consistent with our previous result that, in that limit, the $z$ fluctuations do not contribute to free-energy extraction.
+For intermediate $\delta_{\rm g}$, Fig.~\ref{fig:power-vel-HF-high-d}a shows that measuring $z$ has some small advantage, permitting the harnessing of some $z$ fluctuations.
+But even in the simplest scenario, measuring a single transverse degree of freedom ($x$ for the $d\!=\!2$ partial information engine) increases output power remarkably compared to measuring only $z$ as in the original $d\!=\!1$ engine.

 \textit{Conclusions} ---We have studied the theoretical performance of an information engine that harnesses thermal fluctuations in a $d$-dimensional overdamped system to achieve directed motion against gravity, thus converting heat from the thermal bath into stored gravitational potential energy.
-Following a systematic study of the parameters that optimize the engine's output power and velocity, we have shown that our $d\! >\!
-1$-dimensional engine significantly outperforms the $d\!=\!1$ engine from previous studies~\cite{saha_maximizing_2021,lucero_fluctuation_2021}.
+Systematically optimizing the engine's output power and velocity, we have shown that our $d\! >\!
+1$-dimensional engine significantly outperforms the previously studied $d\!=\!1$ engine~\cite{saha_maximizing_2021,lucero_fluctuation_2021}. {The increase in stored free energy per dimension can be viewed as a decrease in the available phase-space volume following the symmetry-breaking event of measuring the bead’s position~\cite{roldan_universal_2014}.}